Symphony in F minor (Mielck)

 The Symphony in F minor (originally referred to as the Fairy Tale Symphony; in Finnish: Satusinfonia; in Swedish: Sagosinfoni), Op.
 4, is a four-movement symphony for orchestra written from 1896 to 1897 by the precocious, 19-year old Finnish composer Ernst Mielck.
-The piece, reportedly inspired by Hans Christian Andersen's fairy tale the Ice Maiden, premiered in Helsinki on 20 October 1897, with Robert Kajanus conducting the Helsinki Orchestral Society.
+The piece, reportedly inspired by Hans Christian Andersen's fairy tale "The Ice-Maiden", premiered in Helsinki on 20 October 1897, with Robert Kajanus conducting the Helsinki Orchestral Society.
 The next year, on 3 December, Mielck experienced the greatest moment of his career when the Berlin Philharmonic, one of the world's most acclaimed orchestras, played his symphony.
 This success, however, was short-lived, as Mielck died of consumption on 22 October 1899 while on medical leave in Locarno, Switzerland.
 As such, the F minor Symphony is his only contribution to the symphonic canon.

 The symphony also retains a degree of historical significance as a catalyst for Jean Sibelius: the praise for Mielck doubled as an indictment of Sibelius's delay and motivated him to attempt a symphony of his own.
 This process resulted two years later in the Symphony No. 1 (Op.
 39).

 History

 In 1894, Mielck graduated from the prestigious Stern Conservatory in Berlin.
 In 1895, on the advice of this teachers, he continued his schooling as a postgraduate student under the auspices of Max Bruch, who was then one of Germany's leading composers.
 Upon returning home to Viipuri (Vyborg) in 1896, Mielck began composing his symphony between concert appearances as a pianist, completing it in the autumn of 1897.
-According to the Finnish press, which advertised the Mielck symphony with the prefix "fairy tale" (Finnish: Satusinfonia; Swedish: Sagosinfoni), the young composer took inspiration from Hans Christian Andersen's Ice Maiden (Danish: Iisjomfruen).
+According to the Finnish press, which advertised the Mielck symphony with the prefix "fairy tale" (Finnish: Satusinfonia; Swedish: Sagosinfoni), the young composer took inspiration from Hans Christian Andersen's "The Ice-Maiden" (Danish: Iisjomfruen).